Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Meal supplements

-But before that, it is vital to think about what else you can do to boost your performance before utilising supplements.
+But before that, it is vital to consider what else you can do to boost your performance before utilising supplements.
 Supplementing with vitamins and minerals can also be hazardous.

-Note: Under no circumstances should you use supplements without speaking to a certified medical or health practitioner first.
+Note: You should never use supplements without speaking to a certified medical or health practitioner.
 Instead of utilising a supplement or tablet, it is preferable to correct nutritional imbalances by analysing and changing your diet.

 It is also crucial to note that using supplements puts you in danger of breaking anti-doping rules, regardless of what level of sport you participate in.
 And you do not want to step into that zone.